CSEE4121/spring2025/assignments/prog_hw1/prog_hw1.md

 1. (1 point) List the names of the top 10 authors (*not* committers) with the highest number of commits.
 Order them by the highest number of commits (i.e., in descending order).

    Note that some authors use more than one names, and different authors might have the same name.
-To simplify the problem, please use the **combination of name and email** as the unique identifier for each author.
+To simplify the problem, please use the **combination of name and email** as the unique identifier for each author (but only output the name).

    | name | count |
    | :--: | :---: |